Eight principles: Exterior and interior

 Sometimes referred to as external and internal, this differentiation is not made on the basis of etiology (cause) of disease but location.
 It can also give an indication of the direction the illness is taking, becoming more external or going deeper into the body.

 Exterior affects the skin, muscles and jingluo (energy meridians).
 Interior affects the Zang Fu (internal organs) and the bones.
-The general symptoms for an exterior pattern are fever, aversion to cold, aching body, stiff neck, and a floating pulse.
+The general symptoms for an exterior pattern are fever, aversion to cold, aching body, stiff neck, and a floating rapid pulse.
 Onset is acute and the correct treatment will elicit a swift response.
-Exterior patterns usually involve the invasion of an external pathogenic factor, or if slow in onset can indicate painful obstruction syndrome (bi syndrome).
+Exterior patterns usually involve the invasion of an external pathogenic wind as a factor, or if slow in onset can indicate painful obstruction syndrome (bi syndrome) damp or chronicity.

 Cold and hot

 Cold and hot (or heat) describes the nature of a pattern and clinical manifestations usually in combination with Full or Empty conditions:

 Full heat

 This is indicated by fever, thirst, red face, red eyes, constipation, scanty dark urine, full rapid pulse and a red tongue with yellow coating.
 It arises when there is an excess of Yang energies in the body.
 It can be caused by consuming hot energy foods, or long standing emotional problems causing for example liver qi stagnation.
 It can also be caused by invasion by an external pathogenic factor.